Cyclohexane: Success

-In 1894, Baeyer synthesized cyclohexane starting with a ketonization of pimelic acid followed by multiple reductions:
+In 1894, Baeyer synthesized cyclohexane starting with a ketonic decarboxylation of pimelic acid followed by multiple reductions:

 In the same year, E. Haworth and W.H.
 Perkin Jr. (1860–1929) prepared it via a Wurtz reaction of 1,6-dibromohexane.

 Reactions and uses

-Although rather unreactive, cyclohexane undergoes catalytic oxidation to produce cyclohexanone and cyclohexanol.
+Although rather unreactive, cyclohexane undergoes autoxidation to give a mixture of cyclohexanone and cyclohexanol.
 The cyclohexanone–cyclohexanol mixture, called "KA oil", is a raw material for adipic acid and caprolactam, precursors to nylon.
 Several million kilograms of cyclohexanone and cyclohexanol are produced annually.

 It is used as a solvent in some brands of correction fluid.
 Cyclohexane is sometimes used as a non-polar organic solvent, although n-hexane is more widely used for this purpose.
 It is frequently used as a recrystallization solvent, as many organic compounds exhibit good solubility in hot cyclohexane and poor solubility at low temperatures.

 Cyclohexane is also used for calibration of differential scanning calorimetry (DSC) instruments, because of a convenient crystal-crystal transition at −87.1 °C.

 Cyclohexane vapour is used in vacuum carburizing furnaces, in heat treating equipment manufacture.

 Conformation

 The 6-vertex edge ring does not conform to the shape of a perfect hexagon.
-The conformation of a flat 2D planar hexagon has considerable angle strain because its bonds are not 109.5 degrees; the torsional strain would also be considerable because all of the bonds would be eclipsed bonds.
+The conformation of a flat 2D planar hexagon has considerable strain because the C-H bonds would be eclipsed.
 Therefore, to reduce torsional strain, cyclohexane adopts a three-dimensional structure known as the chair conformation, which rapidly interconvert at room temperature via a process known as a chair flip.
 During the chair flip, there are three other intermediate conformations that are encountered: the half-chair, which is the most unstable conformation, the more stable boat conformation, and the twist-boat, which is more stable than the boat but still much less stable than the chair.
 The chair and twist-boat are energy minima and are therefore conformers, while the half-chair and the boat are transition states and represent energy maxima.
 The idea that the chair conformation is the most stable structure for cyclohexane was first proposed as early as 1890 by Hermann Sachse, but only gained widespread acceptance much later.
 The new conformation puts the carbons at an angle of 109.5°.
 Half of the hydrogens are in the plane of the ring (equatorial) while the other half are perpendicular to the plane (axial).
 This conformation allows for the most stable structure of cyclohexane.
 Another conformation of cyclohexane exists, known as boat conformation, but it interconverts to the slightly more stable chair formation.
 If cyclohexane is mono-substituted with a large substituent, then the substituent will most likely be found attached in an equatorial position, as this is the slightly more stable conformation.

 Cyclohexane has the lowest angle and torsional strain of all the cycloalkanes; as a result cyclohexane has been deemed a 0 in total ring strain.